GuardianMagic1022/HotelCustomerSentimentAnalysis/README.md

-• Implemented sentiment analysis on 350+ hotels using Python and NLTK’s Vader, enhancing the detection of nuanced expressions, including sarcasm, to better align Vader scores with actual guest ratings.
-• Refined sentiment evaluation using mutual information and custom NLP grammars, achieving an 18.5% improvement in accuracy for distinguishing positive and negative tones, driving targeted guest satisfaction improvements.
+Implemented sentiment analysis for 350+ hotels using Python and advanced NLP techniques, achieving an 18.5% accuracy improvement in aligning guest reviews with ratings to enhance targeted satisfaction strategies.